yungemre/analyze_opn1/README.md

 # Analyze the OPN1LW/OPN1MW gene cluster
-Analysis of genetic variants in duplicate genes using long Nanopore reads
+Detection of pathogenic variants in the OPN1LW/OPN1MW gene cluster using long reads.

 # Usage